 Are free WordPress accessibility plugins effective?

-Yes, free plugins like WP Accessibility and One-Click Accessibility can significantly enhance your site's accessibility.
+Yes, free plugins like WP Accessibility and Ally by Elementor can significantly enhance your site's accessibility.
 They address common issues like missing skip links, poor color contrast, and basic keyboard navigation problems.
 However, premium plugins typically offer more comprehensive features and ongoing support.

 How do I test if my WordPress accessibility plugin is working?

-Test your accessibility implementation through multiple methods: use browser extensions like axe DevTools or WAVE, navigate your site using only keyboard controls, test with screen readers like NVDA or VoiceOver, and consider hiring users with disabilities for authentic testing feedback.
+Test your accessibility implementation using multiple methods: use browser extensions like axe DevTools or WAVE, navigate your site only with keyboard controls, test with screen readers like NVDA or VoiceOver, and consider hiring users with disabilities for authentic testing feedback.

 What accessibility features should every WordPress site have?